-Last year’s holiday season unwrapped a new all-time ecommerce record: Cyber Monday turned out as the biggest online shopping day in U.S. history, spawning $3.45 billion in sales.
-Not far behind was Black Friday’s $3.34 billion online sales.
+Last year’s holiday season unwrapped a new all-time e-commerce record: Cyber Monday turned out as the biggest online shopping day in U.S. history, spawning $6.59 billion in sales.
+Not far behind was Black Friday’s $5.03 billion online sales.

-For 2017’s Black Friday and Cyber Monday (BFCM) sales, Adobe Digital Insights projects that both will cumulatively exceed 2016’s online sales by more than half-billion US dollars.
+For 2018’s Black Friday and Cyber Monday (BFCM) sales, Adobe Digital Insights projects that both will cumulatively exceed 2017’s online sales up to 700 million on Black Friday and 800 million on Cyber Monday (US dollars).
 It’s no surprise why more and more eCommerce stores participate in BFCM every year.

 The increase of BFCM eCommerce participants also means that there’s a cutthroat competition, a lot of stress, and a painstaking preparation.
 This is why we’ve skillfully compiled this master guide to Black Friday and Cyber Monday to minimize your headaches and maximize your BFCM revenue.

 Our Black Friday guide will walk you through everything you need to know to run a BFCM sale: from planning, preparation, anticipation, selling, and even performance measurement.